xarray-contrib/xarray-simlab/doc/api.rst

 ---------------

 In most cases, the methods listed below should not be used directly.
 For running simulations, it is preferable to use the ``Dataset.xsimlab`` accessor instead.
-These methods might be useful for debugging, though.
+These methods might be useful though, e.g., for debugging or for using ``Model`` objects with other interfaces.

 .. autosummary::
    :toctree: _api_generated/